-Who’s going to look after the animals or my garden, who will run my business, how will I get and read my Russian ticket I ordered over the internet?
+Who’s going to look after the animals or my garden, how will my business keep operating, how will I get and read my Russian ticket I ordered over the internet?
 Will the reservation even reach in my inbox?
 How will I find the right platform?
 How will I know where to get off?.
 How will I go driving on other side of the road?
 How will I communicate with people in a non-English speaking country?
 How will I get time off from work, how will I afford it, what if something happens too my health?
 I’m frightened of air travel, I’m too introvert for travel.
 All these thought can be overwhelming and no matter whether it’s genuine fear or just excuses here are four tips on why you should get over the fear and travel now: you’re not getting any younger: trips aren’t going to get any cheaper; you aren’t going to live forever; and the most important one, fantastic things are on the other side of fear.

 That said, we’re all human and these thoughts would have entered every travellers mind at some point or another.
 Following is a personal journey of my own battle with various fears.
 I worry and wrestle with my conscience over leaving my pet.
 My cat is my life and leaving him is difficult, my husband and I also run a farm as well as a contracting business so most of the time it can seem impossible to get away from our responsibilities.
 My father in law usually watches over our place but now he is 89 and frail so we have had to arrange a house sitter for the first time.
 I then struggled with having strangers in my house, but if the alternative was not to go on holiday then I just had to get over it.
-We went through a fantastic company called aussiehousesitters.com.au.
+We went through a fantastic company called trustedhousesitters.com.
 Fear can stop people from doing so many things, but believe me, fantastic things really are on the other side of fear.

 I’ve also always had a strong desire to travel to Africa as its wildlife had captivated me ever since I watched the movie “Born Free” and a subsequent fetish for Wilbur Smith books.Finally, as a backpacker in my 20s I had the opportunity to go as there.
 I was based in London and for this Australian, cheap fares abounded.
 Unfortunately, none of my friends shared my enthusiasm for the same trip.
 Despite my fear of going it alone to a continent so wrought with dangers and going through unprecedented tumultuous times, my overwhelming curiosity and passion got me over the line and once I had booked that ticket, there was no turning back.